psybits/gopsydose/README.md

 Example: user:password@tcp(127.0.0.1:3306)/database

-##### DBSettings.sqlite3
+##### DBSettings.sqlite

-Path - Disk location to access the sqlite3 db file.
+Path - Disk location to access the sqlite db file.

 The database file will be automatically created, no need to do it in advance.

-Example: /home/computer-user/.local/share/GPD/gpd.db
+Example: /home/user/.local/share/GPD/gpd.db

 ### gpd-sources.toml